Saving Frost-Bitten Plants

 Getting antsy while you wait?
-Redirect your focus away from the garden.
-Talk to your Charlotte carpenter about repairing your deck, or discuss your big remodeling plans for spring.
+Redirect your focus away from the frost-bitten plants.
+Talk to an experienced local landscaper and plan your plantings -- and maybe some new hardscape -- for spring.
 Before you know it, the weather will be warming up, and your garden will be back on track.

 Katie Marks writes for Networx.com.